SYMPOIESIS

 Sympoiesis, meaning "making-with" or "making together," describes human and non-human existence as inherently collaborative, contextual, and emergent, where nothing exists in isolation and everything is perpetually in a state of interdependent becoming.
 For our first 2025 thematic, we chose Sympoiesis because it speaks to a growing area of exploration and curiosity.

-In the work of Lynn Margulis and Donna Haraway, sympoiesis represents a radical reimagining of how life and systems are created and sustained.
+In the work of Lynn Margulis and of Donna Haraway, sympoiesis represents a radical reimagining of how life and systems are created and sustained.
 Biologist Margulis developed a theoretical context for sympoiesis through her work on symbiogenesis, exploring the idea that life evolves through complex, collaborative relationships where organisms are not distinct entities but intricate networks of cooperation.

 Donna Haraway, a leading scholar in contemporary ecofeminism, further expanded this concept, using sympoiesis as a way to understand interconnectedness across biological, technological, and cultural domains.
 She sees it as a method of thinking that breaks down rigid boundaries between species, disciplines, and ways of knowing.